 Algal species which may have overlapping habitat requirements include the green seaweed Codium fragile subsp tormentosoides (now renamed as Codium fragile fragile) and the red seaweed Heterosiphonia japonica, neither of these have so far been recorded in nuisance densities (Sweet, 2011j).
 Beneath a canopy of the invasive Codium fragile ssp. tomentosoides on subtidal rocky shores in Nova Scotia, Corallina officinalis was the dominant species comprising 78-80% of the turf biomass, while Chondrus crispus and Mastocarpus stellatus comprised 18% (Schmidt & Scheibling, 2007).
 The biomass of Corallina officinalis was similar to those under a canopy of the native Laminaria species on the same shore (Laminaria longicruris and Laminaria digitata), suggesting little negative effect on turf forming algae.

-Wireweed, Sargassum muticum, grows best on sheltered shores and in rockpools (Sewell, 2011c), where this species dominates imilar rockpools the biotope is classified as LR.FLR.Rkp.FK.Sar.
-The red seaweeds Heterosiphonia japonica and Neosiphonia harveyi may also occur in this biotope but again no impacts have been reported.
+Wireweed, Sargassum muticum, grows best on sheltered shores and in rockpools (Sewell, 2011c), where this species dominates rockpools the character of the biotope will be different to the description and the biotope would be reclassified as LR.FLR.Rkp.FK.Sar.
+The presence of Bifurcaria bifurcata has been shown to prevent the colonization of Sargassum muticum, however, Sargassum muticum recruits better under Bifurcaria bifurcata.
+The invasive red seaweeds Heterosiphonia japonica and Neosiphonia harveyi may also occur in this biotope but again no impacts have been reported.

 The red seaweed Grateloupia turuturu occurs on the lower shore in pools.
 No ecosystem impacts have been reported in Great Britain; however this large, fast-growing seaweed may have the potential to displace native seaweed species and shade neighbouring species.
 In North America this species is a major competitor of Chondrus crispus which provides an important winter food source for littorinids and other invertebrates.
-As Grateloupia turuturu dies-back in the winter, the displacement of other species may therefore affect grazers (Sweet, 2011g).
+As Grateloupia turuturu dies-back in the winter, the dispolacement of other species may therefore affect grazers (Sweet, 2011g).